NHLI-Respiratory-Epi/Curation-Harmonisation/README.md

 ## Content

 The codelists used for the phenotypes and variables are made publicly available here for transparency and reproducibility.
-Additionally, we have included the Stata scripts used for curation in CPRD Aurum.

 ## Published papers